 Magical Norway Winter Itinerary

 After my recent move to Norway, a winter trip for a New Year’s Eve break was a must.
 To go and explore the amazing Norwegian landscape, visit stunning destinations and connect with nature.
-In five days, we drove to some of the most scenic routes in Norway, tried various outdoor activities, and discovered some of the best places to visit in Norway in winter, including part of Norway in a nutshell on our own.
+In five days, we drove to some of the most scenic routes in Norway, tried various outdoor activities, and discovered some of the best places to visit around Norway in winter, including part of Norway in a nutshell on our own.

 You can switch things around and adjust them to your needs, but I wanted to give you some ideas on the best places to go in Norway in winter, especially when you start your trip from Oslo.

-However, remember, that travel in Norway in winter is more difficult than any other season.
+However, remember, that travel in Norway in winter is more difficult than in any other season.
 You always need to account for the bad weather and early dark hours when you calculate the driving time.
-More about how to drive in Norway in winter, what to expect and the details about car rental in Norway below.
+More about how to drive in Norway in winter, what to expect, and the details about car rental in Norway are below.
 Don’t forget to pack proper Norway winter clothing with you, to make sure you are prepared for any type of weather.